ap30092002/Calendar/README.md

 Event editing and deletion functionality

 Security Considerations

 Always validate user input when adding events.

 If integrating with external services, ensure secure authentication and data handling.

-Credits
-Inspired by community tutorials and open-source examples.

 License
 This project is open-source and free to use for any purpose.
-See LICENSE for more details (add a license file if desired).

 Enjoy organizing your schedule with this simple HTML calendar!